LuxAter/cli/docs/ref/any.md

 };
 ```

-The types that are used to destinguish the variable type that is stored in the
+The types that are used to distinguish the variable type that is stored in the
 class.

 ## Variables ##